DIO-sys/modulation_toolkit/README.md

 ## What It Does

-Eight phases from first principles to hardware:
+Seven phases from first principles to hardware:

 | Phase | What was built |
 |-------|----------------|